nevendyulgerov/react-readable/README.md

 # React Readable
-A content and comment web app.
+A content and comment web app created with ReactJS.
 Users are able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
 Users are also able to edit and delete posts and comments.

 ## Requirements
 * npm